FAQs: Academic Program and Curriculum

 Absolutely.
 Interdisciplinary inquiry is a core component of our academic philosophy.
-Students may take up to 12 credit hours (usually four classes) anywhere else in the University during their second and third years (and we are located within easy walking distance of nearly the entire University).
+Students may take up to 12 credit hours (usually four classes) in the other graduate divisions of the University during their second and third years (and we are located within easy walking distance of nearly the entire University).
 Students take these classes in the Booth School of Business, the Harris School of Public Policy, the School of Social Service Administration, the Pritzker School of Medicine, and a variety of graduate departments.

 Does the Law School offer clinical programs?

 Yes, we have a wide variety of outstanding clinical programs available at the Law School.
 The Mandel Legal Aid Clinic offers several distinct clinical projects that allow students to engage in litigation-based projects and, in some cases, legislative work.
 More recent additions to our clinical programs include a Supreme Court and Appellate Advocacy Clinic, an Environmental Law Clinic, an International Human Rights Clinic, and a Prosecution and Defense Clinic.
 In addition, the Institute for Justice Clinic on Entrepreneurship is a transactional clinic that serves entrepreneurs in economically disadvantaged communities.
-The Law School also offers the Young Center for Immigrant Children’s Rights and the Exoneration Project.
 Clinical courses are available to second and third year students.

 Does the Law School offer dual degree programs?

 Law students may pursue dual degrees with any department in the University.
 We have three established dual degree programs with the Chicago Booth School of Business (both M.B.A. and Ph.D.), the Harris School of Public Policy Studies (M.P.P.) and the Divinity School (M. Div.).
 Students must apply to each program separately and students may apply to the dual degree programs either prior to or during law school (depending on the requirements of each program).
 In addition to these more formalized dual degree programs, the Law School allows students to pursue dual degrees with other programs within the University, including Ph.D. programs in other departments.
+For students interested in applying for a JD/PhD, we encourage you to apply as early in the cycle as possible.
 If you would like more information, please refer to Section 1.19 Dual Degrees in the Student Handbook.